Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation: Methods

 \subsubsection{Graduation}

 Then, all remaining students’ graduation dates are checked and those with a graduation date of the current year of the simulation are graduated.
 Their highest level of education achieved is updated to the prospective level of education they were studying for.
 Graduates of Primary School and Lower Secondary are automatically progressed to the next level of the school system.
 The previously mentioned dropout rates for those levels of education are determined by the number of young adults with a lower secondary education or below, so students graduating from those levels and not continuing their education would skew the education rates incorrectly.
 As with students who have dropped out, each graduate’s next step is decided based on the level of education they were studying for.
 Continuing in education is removed as an option for those with a ``highest level of education to be attained in their lifetime'' at or below their current level of education.
 One point to note here is that the data on graduation outcomes is only available for ``young'' graduates but is applied for all graduates here.
-It is probable that adult learners would have a higher rate of going working after graduation as a large number of adult learners are doing so to do their job better or improve their career prospects \citep{cso2024adulteducationsurvey}.
+The rate of employment after graduation for adult learners is likely higher than those of younger graduates considering a large number of adult learners are studying to do their job better or improve their career prospects \citep{cso2024adulteducationsurvey}.
 As data separating graduation outcomes by age is not currently available, we consider this as an improvement for the future.